transitive-bullshit/nextjs-notion-starter-kit/readme.md

   + Only signed in github users can make comments

-  + Background color (dark or light) changes synchronously with blogs
+  + Background color (light or dark) changes synchronously with blogs

 <table><tr>